 Origin and History of Mancala

 Evidence of Mancala games have been found by archaeologists in Aksumite Ethiopia in Matara (now in Eritrea) and Yeha (in Ethiopia), dating back to between CE 500 and 700.
 The word mancala is derived from the Arabic word naqala, which means "to move."
 In North Africa and the Mideast, the word mancala refers to a class of game rather than any particular game.

 You will see references to the game going back thousands of years.
 It is a simple enough setup to be played on an earthen surface, with seeds and holes, but the solid archaeological evidence doesn't exist documenting earlier origin.

-There are many versions played by tribes and peoples throughout Africa, with different names, such as Wari, Warri, Awari, Oware, and Wouri.
+There are many versions played by nations and peoples throughout Africa, with different names, such as Wari, Warri, Awari, Oware, and Wouri.
 The game is played in the Baltic areas of Europe but didn't spread through Europe.
 It traveled with Arab culture and trading to India, Malaysia, Indonesia, and China.

 Mancala arrived in North America with the slave trade, as the forcibly enslaved people brought their culture to the Caribbean and America.
 It became popular in Louisiana as Warra and turned into the commercial version, Kalah.
 The Cape Verde version, Ouril, was brought to New England by immigrants.

 Wikipedia lists more than 80 Mancala games.
 The games listed as "most popular" include Bao in East Africa, Kalah in North America, and Oware in western Africa, the Caribbean, Omweso, and Pallanguzhi.